ThornDuke/crypto-pwd-generator/README.md

    */
   symbols: '£$%&+*/-@#',
   /**
-   * Minimum amount of special characters contained in each password;
+   * symbolsQty: Minimum amount of special characters contained in each password;
    * type: number
    * min: 1
    * max: 2